astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 Computing the relevant quantities
 -----------------------------------

-In Halotools, the reference densities are computed using the `~astropy.cosmology` sub-package, and the remaining quantities are computed in the `~halotools.empirical_models.phase_space_models.profile_models` sub-package, specifically the `~halotools.empirical_models.phase_space_models.profile_models.profile_helpers` module.
+In Halotools, the reference densities are computed using the `~astropy.cosmology` sub-package of Astropy, and the remaining quantities are computed in the `~halotools.empirical_models.phase_space_models.profile_models` sub-package, specifically the `~halotools.empirical_models.phase_space_models.profile_models.profile_helpers` module.